ordina-jworks/ordina-jworks.github.io/_posts/2021-08-01-5-reasons-not-to-go-to-the-cloud.md

 Ask them why they are opposing to moving to the public cloud.
 Ask them what is needed to be allowed to move, which requirements you need to fulfill and why these requirements are relevant.
 Don't accept a plain `NO` without valid reasoning.
-Try to look for similar project withinn your organisation and find out if there are examples of projects that have moved to the public cloud already.
+Try to look for similar projects within your organisation and find out if there are examples of projects that have moved to the public cloud already.
-Failing that, look at others like the [Deutsche Boerse](https://deutsche-boerse.com/dbg-en/media/press-releases/Deutsche-B-rse-and-Microsoft-reach-a-significant-milestone-for-cloud-adoption-in-the-financial-services-industry-1540058) or [Alphabet International Gmbh](https://www.youtube.com/watch?v=uz4bs9EQA0E) that have adopted public cloud as well.
+Failing that, look at others like the [Deutsche Boerse](https://deutsche-boerse.com/dbg-en/media/press-releases/Deutsche-B-rse-and-Microsoft-reach-a-significant-milestone-for-cloud-adoption-in-the-financial-services-industry-1540058){:target="_blank" rel="noopener noreferrer"} or [Alphabet International Gmbh](https://www.youtube.com/watch?v=uz4bs9EQA0E){:target="_blank" rel="noopener noreferrer"} that have adopted public cloud as well.

 Feel free to reach out to [me](https://www.linkedin.com/in/pieter-vincken-a94b5153/) or any other Ordina colleagues if you want help with starting to adopt the cloud.